 This is by FAR the most important part of making a giant bakery style chocolate chip cookie!
 Here are some tips from a reader who was kind enough to answer some of the comments from readers and worked at one of these bakeries:

 MY COOKIES CAME OUT FLAT: I have had comments from several people that these cookies come out "flatter" than they would like.
-If you live in a more humid climate, you may need to add an additional 1-2 tbsp of cornstarch.
+If you live in a more humid climate, you may need to add an additional 1-2 tablespoon of cornstarch.

 SIZE OF THE COOKIE: Also of note is that if your cookies are flatter or don't look the same it could be the size of cookie you are making.
 Each cookie is approximately 5.5oz each.
 (I've watched them weigh each cookie prior to placing it on the baking sheet).
 I don't have a kitchen scale because it often becomes a toy and then it gets broken.
 So in a pinch I use ¼ cup measuring cup and roll it into a cylinder and place it on parchment paper.
 (For some reason they spread less on parchment paper than on a greased cookie sheet).